20–24: Kāpiti event, Timaru event

 – Increased knowledge of available support within CanTeen and in the broader community

 – Increased knowledge of how/confidence to access these supports

 We hold peer events in our main centres and regions across the country.
-Our Youth Workers (YWs) and Psychosocial Support Workers (PSWs) travel to regions within their hubs (hubs refer to our three geographical regions) to run these events, meet one-to-one with rangatahi and connect with stakeholders.
+Our Youth Workers (YWs) and Psychosocial Support Workers (PSWs) travel to the centres and regions within their hubs to run these events, meet one-to-one with rangatahi, and connect with stakeholders.